-Your potential guests have thousands of restaurant options – approximately 660,000 to be precise – to choose from when deciding what and where they want to eat.
-It goes without saying, but finding a way to stand out and entice guests with your mission, vision, and dishes is imperative to the survival of your concept.
+Your potential guests have thousands of restaurant options – approximately 660,000 – to choose from when deciding what and where they want to eat.
+It goes without saying, but finding a way to stand out and entice guests with your mission, vision, and dishes is imperative if you want your business to thrive.

 In this post, we'll be talking about identifying, understanding, and marketing to your restaurant's target customer.

 How to Target the Guests You Want to Visit Your Restaurant

 No matter what you do, your restaurant isn’t going to be everyone's cup of tea.

 The sooner you accept that, the sooner you'll find success by attracting the people who do believe in your restaurant's brand, mission, and vision.
 This group of people is also known as your target market, or target customer: the group of potential customers whose behaviors, preferences, and values align with yours.

 By being more diligent with who you target through your restaurant marketing, you increase your likelihood of creating a repeat customer out of every guest.

 The process of understanding who your customers are (or, if you haven't opened yet, who you'd like them to be) takes time, careful observation, and a little analysis.

 To help you identify your customers on a general basis, you can develop your restaurant's buyer personas.
 A buyer persona is a model of who you think your most common customer is.
 Businesses often have more than one buyer persona, so you can create several to align with the guests you cater to most.